yashpss01/TicTacToe_MiniProject/README.md

 This is a simple Tic Tac Toe game built to practice and enhance JavaScript skills through a hands-on project.
 The main goal of this project was to implement fundamental JavaScript concepts while creating an interactive and engaging game.

 ## Features
 ✔️ Classic Tic Tac Toe gameplay (Player vs. Player)
-✔️ Interactive UI with real-time game updates
 ✔️ Dynamic win detection and game reset functionality ✔️ Built with HTML, CSS, and JavaScript